Discover the Secret of the Dimel Deadlift

 - Flex your glutes to drive your hips forward and complete the deadlift.

-Dave Tate says that the Dimel deadlift “helped Matt Dimel increase his squat from 800 to over 1000 pounds”.
+Dave Tate says that the dimel “helped Matt Dimel increase his squat from 800 to over 1000 pounds”.

 Here is a rare video of Matt Dimel squatting 936 pounds:

-What is the Difference Between a Dimel Deadlift and Romanian Deadlift?
+What is the Difference Between a Dimel and Romanian Deadlift?

 Do you think that the dimel deadlift resembles a Romanian deadlift?
-If yes, you are not the only one.
-Here are the main distinctions between the dimel deadlift vs Romanian deadlift:
+You are not the only one.
+Here are the main distinctions between the dimel vs. Romanian deadlift:

-- First of all, you lower the bar an inch or two below your knees when you do the Dimel deadlift.
+- First of all, you only lower the bar an inch or two below your knees when you do the dimel deadlift.

 - Whereas in the Romanian deadlift, you lower the bar as far as possible while keeping good form.